The Snowstorm

 How much is the entry fee?

-For a car and up to two people, the entry fee for the two-week trip will be £2,850, covering channel crossings, hotels, a full itinerary, on-the-road support from our trusty Volvo, loan of a two way radio, a rally sticker pack, and breakfast on every morning of the trip
+This depends on whether you’re going for the full 18 day trip, or the shorter 16 day version.
+For a car and up to two people, the entry fee for the 18 day trip is £3,200, covering channel crossings, hotels, a full itinerary, on-the-road support from our trusty Volvo, loan of a two way radio, a rally sticker pack, and breakfast on every morning of the trip.
+If you opt for the 16 day version outlined above, then the entry fee drops to £2,950.

 https://youtu.be/VIdNcbsgOiM?si=UpMKCoW37Ia5-N-n

-And if you have any further questions, or if you’re keen to get involved, get in touch via ben@pub2pubadventures.com , and hopefully, we'll be seeing you on the snow-lined road to the deep north next March.
+And if you have any further questions, or if you’d like to reserve a place on the trip, get in touch via ben@pub2pubadventures.com , and hopefully, we'll be seeing you on the snowy road to the deep north next March.